:: Kids do amazing things. They are constantly surprising.

 I don’t write much about my kids on my blog.
 I write a little more about them on social media, and even then I never share their names.
-As a semi-semi-semi-semi-public figure, I want to keep my kids’ identities somewhat private.
+As a semi-semi-semi-semi-public figure, I want to keep my kids’ identities as private as I can.

 But at the same time, as a mom, their lives are a central part of my life.
 I can’t talk about what it means to be me without talking about them.